sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 #### `changeChannels`

-Returns a new SassColor as the result of changing some of color's channels.
-The `space` value defaults to the `space` of `color`, and any combination of channels in that space may be changed.
+Returns a new SassColor as the result of changing some of `this`'s channels.
+The `space` value defaults to the `space` of `this`, and any combination of channels in that space may be changed.
 Throws an error if any `channel` is not present in `space`.